-The experience of our employment and tax lawyers allows us to guide clients through this complex legal and political landscape, putting in place strategies to balance the effective operation of their business with the flexibility demanded of them by a modern workforce, ensuring the correct protections and entitlements are in place.
-Working closely with our reputation protection team allows us to proactively manage clients' reputations, and deal with any fallout quickly and effectively.
+By teaming our employment lawyers with our tax lawyers, we are putting in place strategies to balance the operational needs of a business with the flexibility, protections and entitlements expected by a modern workforce.
+We are also quick to involve our reputation protection team to proactively manage clients' reputations, and deal with any fallout quickly and effectively.

 - Pimlico Plumbers v Smith: we act for Pimlico Plumbers in claims brought against it by one of its engineers.
 Pimlico Plumbers considered the engineer to be self-employed whilst the engineer claimed to be an employee.
-We successfully defeated the claim for employment but the issue of whether or not Mr Smith is a worker will be heard by the UK Supreme Court in February 2018.
+We successfully defeated the claim for employment but the issue of whether or not Mr Smith is a worker was determined by the UK Supreme Court in February 2018.
 This is currently the highest authority on the issue of employment status in the "gig economy".
 We successfully defended Pimlico Plumbers in relation to all substantive claims brought.
 The Claimant has appealed those decisions.
 Those appeals, including on the thorny issue of holiday pay, are due to be heard by the Employment Appeal Tribunal this year.

 - We acted in Clyde & Co LLP and another v Krista Bates van Winkelhof IRLR 467 (HC), a case which has established that an LLP cannot use an arbitration clause to prevent a member from pursuing claims in the Employment Tribunal.
 The Supreme Court found Krista Bates van Winkelhof was a worker for the purposes of whistleblowing legislation and as such could bring her claim in the Employment Tribunal.